Helloburp/PackageToRojo/shared_string_psuedocode.md

 ## Notes

 - There is only one SharedString per file.
-- The shared string is always appended after every item in the Roblox tag.
+- The shared string is always appended after the final item in the Roblox tag.
 - The format is the following:

     ```xml